-Dynamic embedding can improve the global structure of embeddings, particularly in organism-scale cell atlases.
-Spatial transcriptomics pairs each transcript with information about the cell's absolute spatial position, or relative position among neighboring cells.
+In large-scale gene expression datasets like cell atlases, dynamic cell embeddings improve the global structure of representations.
+Spatial transcriptomics augments each transcript with information about the cell's absolute spatial position, or relative position among neighboring cells.
 As a result, embeddings learned by these methods encode an underlying metric, and so both local and global distances are meaningful \cite{tian2023expanding,nitzan2019gene}.
-More abstract context information, such as organ group or tissue annotations, improve embeddings by disambiguating similar transcriptional profiles arising in distinct contexts \cite{xu2021probabilistic}.
-Conceptually, these approaches resemble language models that combine tokenization with queries to an external database, which provides richer context \cite{borgeaud2022improving,khandelwal2019generalization}.
+More abstract context information, such as organ group or tissue annotations, improves embeddings by disambiguating similar transcriptional profiles arising in distinct contexts \cite{xu2021probabilistic}.
+Conceptually, these approaches resemble language models that combine tokenization with queries to an external database that provides richer context \cite{borgeaud2022improving,khandelwal2019generalization}.
 This can include structured sources of information about tokens, like encyclopedias or human-curated concept maps \cite{speer2017conceptnet,zhang2019ernie}.
 The resulting models capture global relationships among concepts, without requiring substantial additional training.
 For single-cell data, similar approaches enrich transcript information with tissue or preexisting cell type annotations \cite{brbic2020mars,lin2022scjoint,lotfollahi2022mapping}, gold-standard experimental associations or transcription factors \cite{lee2024chrombert}, gene ontologies \cite{yuan2024cell}, or even topic information from scientific literature databases \cite{zhao2021learning,istrate2024scgenept}.
 Other efforts pair each cell with gene-level context (such as sequence position or chromatin accessibility) to highlight mechanistic relationships \cite{chen2024simba,fu2025foundation}.

-Advances in language and cell embeddings converge in recent single-cell foundation models, which combine massive gene expression datasets with auxiliary information to develop robust, multimodal representations \cite{fang2024scmae,eraslan2019single,fu2025foundation,zhao2021learning,istrate2024scgenept}.
-Newer embedding schemes, such as contrastive learning with negative sampling, directly train models to distinguish cells appearing in similar versus different contexts \cite{han2022self}.
-This approach endows representations with an underlying similarity metric, ensuring distances (and not just neighbors) are meaningful in embedding space.
-As single-cell foundation models grow larger and more sophisticated, embeddings may be further enriched by \textit{augmented retrieval}, a procedure by which language models query external databases of structured knowledge \cite{lewis2020retrieval}.
-Augmented retrieval decouples training of representations from relevant information itself, and thus allows the structure of embeddings to update dynamically as new experimental data becomes available.